CQM Systems LLC, Coralville

 Chuck is very excited about his company’s future and the profound impact it stands to impart on the cleaner, healthier, and more prosperous world of tomorrow.
 The company’s patented products have already proven their value to hundreds of clients worldwide in close to 3,000 installations in 22 countries.
 Currently, the Iowa SBDC is assisting CQM Systems with developing a safety program.

-Be sure to check out this company’s exciting green technology at www.cqmsystems.com.
-They are working hard to reduce humanity’s carbon footprint and to conserve water, which has an immediate impact on everyone’s health and safety.
+Be sure to check out CQM Systems’ exciting green technology at www.cqmsystems.com.
+Chuck and his folks are working hard to reduce humanity’s carbon footprint and to conserve water, which has an immediate impact on everyone’s health and safety.
+Go Green!